 Canisius College Students

-Visiting StudentsUndergraduate students enrolled at another college must complete a Non-Matriculating Student Admission Application and be accepted through the Office of Student Records and Registration, Bagen Hall room 106, prior to the start of the respective session.
+Visiting StudentsUndergraduate students enrolled at another college must complete a Non-Matriculating Student Admission Application and be accepted through the Office of Student Records & Financial Services, Bagen Hall room 106, prior to the start of the respective session.
 Students are advised to check with their own college to determine the eligibility of the course for transfer of credit.

 High School Students

 If you have any questions regarding the undergraduate process please feel contact the Student Records & Financial Services Center at (716) 888-2600 or 1-800-238-8160 by email at firstname.lastname@example.org.

 Graduate Students (Current graduate students do not need to apply)An application for admission to this master's degree program is open to qualified holders of a bachelor's degree from an accredited college or university, regardless of undergraduate field of study.
 The Admissions Committee evaluates applicants on the basis of academic records, scores on the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT), work experience, professional accomplishments and subjective appraisal of motivation and likelihood of successful program completion.

 To qualify for admission, the student should have one of the following:

 - A minimum total of at least 950 points based on the formula: 200 times the undergraduate GPA (4.0 system) + the GMAT or converted GRE score.
 OR

 - At least 1000 points based on the formula: 200 times the junior and senior year GPA (4.0 system) + the GMAT or converted GRE score.